benjymous/annotations/sandman/sandman.03.md

 also covered by Elvis Costello on the album "Almost Blue."
 The lyrics may have also appeared in the comic _Badlands_ #4.
 The song is considered a classic "proof" of a singer's a capella ("without accompaniment") abilities.
-	Panel 4:  Mad Hettie is a London baglady whom Constantine has encountered somewhere in the Rick Veitch run of _Swamp Thing_.
+	Panel 4:  Mad Hettie is a London bag lady whom Constantine has encountered somewhere in the Rick Veitch run of _Swamp Thing_.
 She is insane, a prophet, and immortal.